andrebergvind/Cyclistic-bike-share-analysis/README.md

 # Cyclistic-bike-share-analysis
 Data analysis project exploring behavioral differences between casual riders and members using SQL (BigQuery) and Tableau, with insights to support customer conversion strategies.
+In this project, I assume the role of a Junior Data Analyst on the marketing analytics team at Cyclistic, a bike-share company based in Chicago.

 ## Project Overview